pulumi/pulumi-hugo/themes/default/content/blog/kubecon-na-2021-roundup/index.md

 <!--more-->

 Kubecon North America is over, but the recordings are now online!
-Every talk you wanted to see and couldn’t is available on YouTube, so here’s some highlights from me -- cloud native trends, updates from projects and SIGs, and a few of my favorite talks!
+Every talk you wanted to see and couldn’t is available on YouTube, so here’s some highlights from me -- cloud native trends, updates from projects and SIGs (Special Interest Groups), and a few of my favorite talks!

 #### SBOM is Coming: Why You Should Care and How You Can Help - Frederick Kautz & Allan Friedman

 {{< youtube "4wUejdZ6KHM?rel=0" >}}

-A major trend throughout the conference was supply chain security and SBOMs.
+A major trend throughout the conference was supply chain security and SBOMs (Software Bill of Materials).
 There were quite a few talks on these subjects, but Frederick Kautz and Allan Friedman give a great overview of exactly what an SBOM is, and why it’s important.

 #### Notary: State of the Container Supply Chain - Justin Cormack, Docker & Steve Lasker, Microsoft